jasoncorrea56/cs-fundamentals-infra/README.md

 ### Configure Terraform backend for Remote State

-Update `envs/prod/backend.hcl` with the S3 bucket and DynamoDB table from the output of apply.
+Update `envs/prod/backend.hcl` with the S3 bucket and DynamoDB table from the output of apply above.

 Run the command below to configure Terraform's remote state location: